joemoose/dungeoneers.d20/docs/appendix-i-sword_and_sorcery.md

 	**Mastery**: You always act before opponents if you’re not surprised.

-- **NETWORK**: Make a WIL check when entering a new settlement.
+- **NETWORK**: Make a WIL save when entering a new settlement.
 If you succeed, note that you have a contact in the settlement.
 The nature of this contact is up to you and the GM and can be fleshed out whenever the need arises.

-	**Mastery**: Make a WIL check once each session to see if you have a contact in any area, regardless of whether you’re new to it.
+	**Mastery**: Make a WIL save once each session to see if you have a contact in any area, regardless of whether you’re new to it.

 ## Sorcerer Class